 My research interests are broad and are reaching out the basic field of Limnology.
-Generally, I am interested in the flow of energy within food webs and the link between aquatic ecosystems across boundaries.
+Generally, I am interested in the flow of energy within food webs and the link between aquatic ecosystems and their terrestrial surroundings.
 Oftentimes, food web studies have considered the species within food webs as fixed entities, neglecting to recognize them as products and agents of a continuous evolutionary change.
 In my own research, I try to integrate evolution more firmly into ecological studies, especially considering the ongoing alteration of the environment due to human activities.

 Research Training Group BioMove

 After spending 7 amazing years in Sweden, and not only growing as a scientist, but also turning into a mother of the two most adorable kids, our family returned to Germany.
 In March 2021, I started the position of the new Scientific Coordinator of the Research Training Group BioMove at the University of Potsdam.
 This project is funded by the German Science Foundation (DFG) and integrates Biodiversity Research with Movement Ecology in dynamic agricultural landscapes.
 For this, scientists from the University of Potsdam are joining with colleagues from Freie Universität Berlin (FU), Leibniz Institute for Zoo and Wildlife Research (IZW) and the Leibniz Centre for Agricultural Landscape Research (ZALF) with Florian Jeltsch as spokesperson.
-Besides folIowing my own line of research, I am excited about being involved in the education of a large number of Phd-students and the planning of a large scale field experiment.
+Besides folIowing my own line of research, I am excited about being involved in the education of several PhD-students and the planning of a large scale field project.

 KAWater-Inland water ecosystems in the global carbon cycle